-Product development expenses mainly consist of salary and benefits expenses, content and license expenses, technical service fees, depreciation and amortization expenses, share-based compensation, and facilities expenses.
-These expenses are incurred for the enhancement and maintenance of our Internet platforms as well as for our products and services, including the development costs of online games prior to the establishment of technological feasibility and maintenance costs after the online games are available for marketing.
+Product development expenses mainly consist of salary and benefits expenses, technical service fees, share-based compensation expense, content and license costs, depreciation and amortization expenses, and facilities expenses.
+These expenses are incurred for the enhancement and maintenance of our Internet platforms as well as for our products and services, including the development costs of online games prior to the establishment of technological feasibility and cost of upgrades and technical support after the online games are available for marketing.